Close

 mom holds child looking out window

-In the aftermath of a suicide, you may experience a wide range of complex emotions and may need to learn new ways of caring for yourself and others.
-This course provides compassionate support and helpful guidance to those affected by a death by suicide.
-It covers communication techniques, ways to connect to or stay connected to a support system, and reminders for how to maintain your physical and mental health during this difficult time.
+In the aftermath of a death by suicide, individuals may experience a wide range of complex emotions and challenges.
+This course provides compassionate support and guidance for those affected by a death by suicide.
+It covers communication techniques, ways to connect to or stay connected to a support system and reminders for how to maintain your physical and mental health during such a difficult time.

 Length: 45 minutes

-Did you know as many as 135 individuals are impacted by each suicide?
-The weight of death's effects are far and wide.
-Survivors, including fellow service members, are not immune to death's impacts.
-As a service provider, you are not immune either.
-This course will help service providers gain a greater awareness of the complicated nature of suicide, establish rapport and support suicide loss survivors, and offer tools to help protect against the heavy impact of a suicide death.
+Did you know that as many as 135 individuals can be impacted by a single suicide?
+The effects of death extend far beyond the immediate loss.
+Survivors, including fellow service members, are deeply affected, as are the service providers and military leaders who support them.
+This course helps service providers and military leaders gain a greater awareness of the complex nature of a death by suicide, establish a rapport with survivors and gain practical tools to help mitigate the profound effects of a death by suicide.

 Length: 2 hours